connorhedgehog/NBStoLUA/README.md

 ## Usage
 This projects requires [pynbs](https://github.com/OpenNBS/pynbs)

-Download the repository, and move nbstolua.py to the same folder as your .nbs file Open nbstolua.py with command prompt and enter the name of the .nbs file Once it's finished, find the noteblock.lua file in the same folder as the other two files Move noteblock.lua into ComputerCraft and run it.
-Make sure your Computer has a speaker installed!
+Download the repository, and move nbstolua.py to the same folder as your .nbs file\n Open nbstolua.py with command prompt and enter the name of the .nbs file \n Once it's finished, find the noteblock.lua file in the same folder as the other two files\n Move noteblock.lua into ComputerCraft and run it.
+Make sure your Computer has a speaker installed!\n

 ## Limitations
 ComputerCraft speakers only let you play 8 notes at a time.
 This shouldn't be an issue for most songs, but a few of the official Note Block Studio songs are affected by this.